This guide provides a basic overview of trade marks and covers the basics of selecting a trade mark and registering it in the United Kingdom.

 How should I enforce my trade marks?

-The owner of a trade mark registration has the right to prevent others from using the same or a similar trade mark in commerce (see Section 1.3 above).
+The owner of a trade mark registration has the right to prevent others from using the same or a similar trade mark in commerce (see above).
 Accordingly, the owner of a trade mark registration should keep watch for anyone else using the same or a similar trade mark in a way that infringes their trade mark registration, and seek legal advice if any such use is identified.
 It may then be appropriate to send a Cease and Desist Letter to the infringer or to commence legal proceedings in the courts in order to prevent the infringement.